ILLUVRSE/Main/sentinelnet/sentinelnet-spec.md

 1. **Budget cap** — deny allocations that would put division over budget.
 2. **High churn** — quarantine agent spawns when spawn rate for a user > N/min.
 3. **PII leakage** — deny manifest that contains detected PII unless ratified by multi-sig.
-4. **Signer age** — deny signature use if signer key older than rotation window or revoked.
-5. **Agent misbehavior** — quarantine agent if error rate > threshold AND suspicious outbound traffic detected.
+2. **High churn** — quarantine agent spawns when spawn rate for a user exceeds N per minute.

 ---